juju4/ansible-mhn/README.md

 * Alternatives
 http://dtag-dev-sec.github.io/mediator/feature/2016/03/11/t-pot-16.03.html

+* Ubuntu bionic not supported - cursor issue. bionic has mongodb 3.6 in official repository and mongodb 3.4 community repository is not available.

 ## Continuous integration

 This role has a travis basic test (for github), more advanced with kitchen and also a Vagrantfile (test/vagrant).